Providing the USD/VES Rate, using C# Functional Extensions

 The library scrapes the exchange rate from the website of the Central Bank of Venezuela (BCV) and uses Angle Sharp to extract the rate from the page content.

-To represent the rate I define a generic type Rate<TFrom, TTo>
+To represent the rate I define a generic type Rate<TFrom, TTo>, and USD and VES classes so that the provided rate is of type Rate<USD, VES.

 Table Of Contents